meldakaradag/backend-project/README.md

 ## HOW TO INSTALL AND RUN
 Anyone can clone repository or download the zip file.
 Also there should be PostgreSQL on your computer.
-Create database name "SWAInternalHw".
+Create database name "backend".
 And run the script below.
 ```sql
 CREATE TABLE subscriber (
 	id bigint SERIAL PRIMARY KEY,